NoorAbuKhalaf/reading-notes/README.md

 ### SMALL SUMMARY

 *GROWTH MINDSET*
-It can open pathways to more creativity and possibility, and enable the setting of higher goals and more achievement.
+can open pathways to more creativity and possibility, and enable the setting of higher goals and more achievement.